th3-z/malgo/README.md

 ## Golang examples

 The golang module provides structs and functions for reading and editing the migrated database.
+A more complex example can be seen on [my public website](https://github.com/th3-z/beta-th3-z-xyz)'s repo.

 #### Migrate directly from an exported anime list and retrieve series.
 ```